oliverscheer/create-qr-codes-with-python/README.md

 - Coming soon, a deployment via bicep

+- Main branch is protected and requires puöl requests

 ## Summary

 I hope you enjoyed the demo.
 If you have questions feel free to comment.